mnberthe/aws-solutions-architect-associate-notes/README.md

 - Create your own AD in AWS, manage users locally, supports MFA
 - Establish “trust” connections with your __on- premises AD__

+__Managed Microsoft AD__
+- This is the entire AD suite
+- You can easuly build out AD in AWS

 __AD Connector__
+- Creates a tunel between __AWS__ and your __on premises AD__
 - Directory Gateway (proxy) to redirect to on- premises AD, supports MFA
 - Users are managed on the on-premises AD

 __Simple AD__
+- Standalone directory powered by Linux Samba Active Directory-compatible server
 - AD-compatible managed directory on AWS
 - Cannot be joined with on-premises AD